joelparkerhenderson/coordinated-disclosure/README.md

 ## What do the discover and producer both need to do?

-1. Understand that responsible disclosure describes a good faith process.
+1. Understand that coordinated disclosure describes a good faith process.

     * The #1 goal is good faith to help users protect themsevles from security risks.